digidotcom/xbee_ansic_library/samples/README.md

 - **Network Scan**:
   Perform an `ATAS` "active scan" and report the results.
-Intended for Zigbee and Wi-Fi networks, but could work for others after updating `src/xbee/xbee_scan.c` for new scan types.
+Intended for Zigbee, Wi-Fi and Cellular networks, but could work for others after updating `src/xbee/xbee_scan.c` for new scan types.

 - **Transparent Client**:
   Demonstrate the "transparent serial" cluster used by XBee modules in